 The famous artist Vincent Van Gogh once said that if he ever “felt no love for nature and [his] work, then [he] would be unhappy.”
 This strong attachment to the natural world has been a major influence not just in his art, but other aspects of artistic statement throughout the world.

-Both before and since Van Gogh’s impact on the art world, nature has always played an instrumental role in building strong emotional and aesthetic ties to image.
-When it comes to the beautiful role that art and the humanitarian sciences play in creating this tie, all four major elements have their equal, but entirely different, parts in each creator’s and viewer’s interpretations of a work of art.
-The four fundamental elements of our planet: Water, Fire, Wind, and Earth come together to form a lovely reflection of nature and the world around us.
+Both before and since Van Gogh’s impact on the art world, nature has played a key role in building strong emotional and aesthetic ties to image.
+When it comes to the big role that art and the humanitarian sciences play in creating this tie, all four major elements have their parts in each creator’s and viewer’s interpretations of a work of art.
+These parts are all entirely different, but equal.